Student Code of Conduct

 C. Student Code of Conduct Authority

-- The Executive Director for Equity, or other Dean of the College designee, shall determine the composition of any Conduct Boards and determine which Student Conduct Board or Student Conduct Administrator shall be authorized to hear each matter.
+- The Dean of the College or designee, shall determine the composition of any Conduct Boards and determine which Student Conduct Board or Student Conduct Administrator shall be authorized to hear each matter.

 - Decisions made by a Student Conduct Board and/or Student Conduct Administrator shall be final, pending the available appeal process.

 - The term “College” means Barnard College.
 The term “University” means Columbia University.

 - The term “student” includes all persons taking courses at the College, either full-time or part-time, or as a Columbia University student enrolled in a Barnard course.
 Persons who withdraw after allegedly violating the Student Code (as defined herein), who are not officially enrolled for a particular term but who have a continuing relationship with the College or who have been notified of their acceptance for admission are considered “students” as are any persons who are living in College residence halls, although not enrolled in this institution.
 This Student Code of Conduct applies to Barnard students at all academic locations including the Columbia University campus.